 We look for manufacturers who take product longevity seriously.
 Watertight guarantees and affordable repair services ensure your product can be fixed, replaced or refunded years down the line.
 Our Darn Tough socks, for instance, are covered by a no-quibble lifetime guarantee.
 If they wear out, simply post them back for another pair free of charge.

 A product can be incredibly well-made, but if you fall out of love with it, it will get thrown away anyway.
 This is why we look for products that have timeless, classic designs, which won’t become dated and could even improve with age.
 Blackhorse Lane Ateliers’ raw denim jeans are a great example - this classic garment fades and shapes to your body over time, creating jeans unique to you.

 We love products which are made with people and the environment in mind.
 We require basic ethical manufacturing standards from all our partners, and celebrate those going the extra mile.
 For example, Elvis and Kresse accessories are made entirely in one factory from ultra-tough recycled British firehose, and 50% of all their profits are donated to charity.
-We also support organic and Fair Trade products, and love single-use swaps - but we look for durability first and foremost.

 If you think you know of something that fits the bill, please get in touch!
 We’re always looking for new long-lasting products, from companies both big and small.

 You may notice unavailability for some brands on our site.
 We will continue to update availabilities as we receive them from our brands.